Len Garrett

-Leonard Neal "Graveyard" Garrett (born December 18, 1947) is an American former professional football tight end.
-He played college football for the New Mexico Highlands Cowboys, earning honorable mention NAIA All-American honors in 1969.
-He was selected by the Green Bay Packers in the 15th round of the 1971 NFL draft and played three seasons for them, serving as their starting tight end in 1972.
+Leonard Neal Garrett (born December 18, 1947) is an American former professional football player.
+A tight end, he played college football for the New Mexico Highlands Cowboys, earning honorable mention National Association of Intercollegiate Athletics (NAIA) All-American honors in 1969.
+He was selected by the Green Bay Packers of the National Football League (NFL) in the 15th round of the 1971 NFL draft and played three seasons for them, serving as their starting tight end in 1972.
 Garrett was traded to the New Orleans Saints mid-season in 1973 and played with them until 1975.
 He concluded his career with the San Francisco 49ers.
-After football, Garrett worked in academics, holding various positions at Southeastern Louisiana University, Baton Rouge Community College, Louisiana Technical College, and Dallas College Mountain View.
+After football, Garrett worked in academics, holding positions at Southeastern Louisiana University, Baton Rouge Community College, Louisiana Technical College, and Dallas College Mountain View.

 Early life

 Garrett was born on December 18, 1947, in Silsbee, Texas.
-He was the third child and oldest boy among eight children born to his parents.
+He was the third child and oldest boy of eight children born to his parents.
 His family grew up poor and had a small house without plumbing, and the eight children slept in two small rooms.
 In his memoir, A Man Called Graveyard, Garrett recalled eating only two simple meals a day and said that he was unaware of the "luxury" of tooth brushing until fifth or sixth grade.
 He said that his father beat his mother on a daily basis for years, until one day she packed her belongings in a suitcase, took her youngest child and left the family, telling Garrett, then aged five, that he was to be the new leader of the family.
 Garrett's father worked long hours each day, and thus Garrett ran the household when his father was away.

 As he grew up, Garrett received his education in Silsbee.
 He attended Waldo Mathew High School, Silsbee's high school for black students, as the town maintained school segregation.
 At Waldo Mathew, he competed in football and basketball, receiving varsity letters in both sports in all four years.
 When he first tried out for the football team as a freshman in 1962, he had no knowledge of the positions and had never seen a game before.
 He recalled being placed at tackle to begin his football career and made the team despite his inexperience.
 He helped the team to a runner-up finish at the district championship in his freshman year and won the district title as a junior.

 After high school, Garrett joined a Job Corps program in Grants, New Mexico.
 While there, he received his nickname "Graveyard", after a friend told him: "You have this sad look on your face all the time.
 You remind me of a lonely graveyard".
 He joined a Job Corps football team and recalled that his athletic ability impressed his advisor, who helped him visit several colleges in hopes of playing college football.
 He eventually enrolled at New Mexico Highlands University (NMHU) in Las Vegas, New Mexico, in 1967.